I am a female Congolese refugee age 18, caring for 7 children, currently living in the Kyangwali refugee settlement.

 Update: Months later Angela's uncle came and now looks after his children.
 (2009)

-Update: In 2015 Ruth's family arrived in Kyangwali, they took guardianship of Ruth.
+Update: In 2015 Ruth's grandmother and aunt arrived in Kyangwali, they took guardianship of Ruth.
+Angela became very depressed.

 APPLICATION FOR MICROCREDIT LOAN